sharathnamani/rockPapersScissors/README.md

 # rockPapersScissors
-this is a game just like you think
+this is a game just like you thought